MileHacker Logo

 Experience the Local Vibe

-Sangli's identity is defined by its fertile lands, its historical Patwardhan legacy, and its position on the Krishna River.
+Sangli's one's identity is defined by its fertile lands, its historical Patwardhan legacy, and its position on the Krishna River.
 It acts as an excellent base for exploring the agricultural heartland of Maharashtra and nearby historical sites like Kolhapur.

 Climate & Transport